-5. Attitude

-10. Respect
+5. Attitude 10.
+Respect

 Throughout the semester emphasis is given to each of these traits to include presentation of the trait followed by assessment of understanding and demonstration of the trait by each instructor.
-Each assessment contributes to an overall work ethics grade to be provided for the class and average with other assessments for the class.
+Each assessment contributes to an overall work ethics grade to be provided for the class and displayed on the student's academic record.